ivanseibel/facebook-light-clone/README.md

 ## Description

-This application is composed by 4 components:
+This application is composed by 4 components: Header, PostList, Post and Comment.

 ### Header